lennartgerken/pseudo-fixture/README.md

 ## Basic Usage

-`PseudoFixture` requires one type that specifies the fixtures.
-Optionally, you can pass a second type that specifies the options.
-The constructor requires a setup function for each fixture parameter.
-These functions define how the fixtures are created.
-Optionally, a teardown function can also be defined for each fixture.\
+`PseudoFixture` takes a fixtures type and optionally an options type.
+You define how each fixture is created with setup functions and can optionally add teardown functions.
-Each setup and teardown function can depend on other fixtures.
-Those dependencies are automatically prepared before the specific setup or teardown runs.\
+Setup and teardown functions can depend on other fixtures.
+Dependencies are handled automatically.
-If an options type is specified, the constructor also requires default values for the options.
-After setup, you can use the different methods of `PseudoFixture` to run callback functions.
-These callbacks can use all fixtures and options as parameters.
-When fixtures are used in the parameters, they are prepared (if they weren’t already in a previous run) and passed to the callback.
+If you use options, you also provide default option values.
+You can then run callbacks through `PseudoFixture`.
+Any fixtures used by the callback are automatically prepared and passed in.

 ## Methods of PseudoFixture